Economy of New Mexico: Arts and entertainment

+Country music record labels have a presence in the state, following the former success of Warner Western.
+During the 1950s to 1960s, Glen Campbell, The Champs, Johnny Duncan, Carolyn Hester, Al Hurricane, Waylon Jennings, Eddie Reeves, and JD Souther recorded on equipment by Norman Petty at Clovis.
+Norman Petty's recording studio was a part of the rock and roll and rockabilly movement of the 1950s, with the distinctive "Route 66 Rockabilly" stylings of Buddy Holly and The Fireballs.
+Albuquerque has been referred to as the "Chicano Nashville" due to the popularity of regional Mexican and Western music artists from the region.
+A heritage style of country music, called New Mexico music, is widely popular throughout the southwestern U.S.; outlets for these artists include the radio station KANW, Los 15 Grandes de Nuevo México music awards, and Al Hurricane Jr. hosted Hurricane Fest to honor his father's music legacy.

 Feature films have used New Mexico as a location since The Indian School in 1898.
 Financial incentives and construction of facilities (such as The Albuquerque Studios) have created opportunities for locally based crew members with production reaching an all-time high in 2007.
 As of the end of August 2007, 30 major projects have been filmed in the state, more than in any other calendar year in history.
 The New Mexico Film Office assists the industry in coming to and filming in the state.

 In 2011 the state placed a cap of $50 million on tax credits for the film industry.
 The cost of funding the incentive soared from just $3.4 million in 2004 to $76.7 million in 2009.

 Meow Wolf, an artist collective that began in Santa Fe, has involved leading creatives such as George R. R. Martin and Matt King, and has expanded throughout the Southwest, including Colorado, Nevada, and Texas.